Exploring the Cruise Port of Volos, Greece

 Time for Lunch, Greek Food, Of Course

 We made a few stops along the road leaving Meteroa to capture the panoramic vistas and then stopped for lunch to have a traditional Greek meal.
-I informed Costis of my two favorite dishes, Mousaka and Pastitsio, so he made sure our restaurant offered both.
+I informed Costis of my two favorite dishes, Moussaka and Pastitsio, so he made sure our restaurant offered both.
 Polyzos Taverna, was beautiful, had huge glass windows, large canopies, comfortable chairs, and gorgeous flowers all over the property.

 All of us ordered different dishes and shared tastes along with Saganiki, flaming cheese, though no flame graced our cheese, and I missed my chance of cheering “Opa!”.